Serengeti Pioneer Camps location offers a commanding view over the surrounding plains.

 Disabled access: Not Possible

 Accepted payment on location: For any extras, the camp accepts cash payment in Tanzanian shillings, US dollars, pounds sterling and euro.
-The camp plans to be able to accept credit card payments in the future, but we suggest you don’t rely on this service yet.
+The camp also accepts credit card payments, although there is a 6% surcharge for this.